ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/obtaining-and-building-ctsm.rst

 machine), then you do not need to specify much information to ``build_ctsm``.
 In addition, in this case, CIME will load the appropriate modules and set the appropriate environment variables at build time, so you do not need to do anything to set up your environment ahead of time. **Building CTSM with LILAC requires ESMF.
-ESMF is currently an optional CIME dependency, so many CIME-ported machines do not provide information on an ESMF installation.
-NCAR's derecho machine DOES provide ESMF, but for other machines, you may need to add this to your CIME port.**
+ESMF is an optional CIME dependency before CESM3 and not optional for CESM3.
+NCAR's derecho machine DOES provide ESMF.
+For other machines, you may need to add this to your CIME port.
+Please see esmf.org for download and build instructions.**

 To build CTSM and its dependencies in this case, run::